JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/15/dotnet-6-support-ends/actionrequiredemail.png" %}

-I have, _of course_, quite many Azure Functions in use and now would be good time to start planning the migration to newer .NET versions:
+I have, _of course_, quite a lot of Azure Functions in use and now would be good time to analyze this topic a bit:

 {% include daysUntil.html postfix="1" targetDate="2024-11-12" textBefore="Days until .NET 6 support ends: " textAfter=".NET 6 support has already ended 12 November 2024" %}